Biomechanics, morphology, ecology, and stable isotopes

 I mentioned earlier that I like to think of myself as being a creative person.
 I have been running a freelance sculpture business for a while.
 My goal is to use whatever scientific resources that I can find to reconstruct prehistoric animals with a reasonable amount of accuracy.

 I also dabble in painting.
-I am an absolutely rank-amateur, but what the hell, it's fun.
+I am an absolute rank-amateur, but what the hell, it's fun.

 Finally, and when I'm not doing any of the above, you can probably find me turning a wrench on my old Datsun.